The colors of the AQM-34 Firebees are rather unclear. The following color and schemes were identified:

 section 5.1.5 specifies FS 28915 (fluorescent orange-yellow) for target aircraft

 This makes it rather unclear what color a 'target drone' is to be painted in.
 The manual does not have a drawing with colors and markings for the BQM-34, but the one for the BQM-74C (figure C-50 on page 191) shows FS 12197 as the main color.
-There are many photos showing Navy BQM-34 in FS 28915 fluorescent orange-yellow.
+There are photos of Navy BQM-34s in what looks to me like FS 28915 fluorescent orange-yellow.

 Navy manual MIL-STD 2161C 'Paint schemes and exterior markings for US Navy and Marine Corps aircraft' from 2014 changed section 5.1.4: instead of FS 12197 it is now FS 22190.
 The colors are very close, with the latter maybe redder and brighter.